 4. Weight gain or swelling

 Fluid can build up in your tissues just like it does in your lungs.
 As a result, your feet, ankles, legs, or belly may swell.
-Your shoes and socks to feel tight.
+Your shoes and socks may feel tight.
 You might notice a sudden weight gain.

 5. Lack of appetite or nausea